tambien/InteractiveMusic/week0/README.md

 ## ASSIGNMENT

 Pick a musical constraint/parameter, make a piece of music which explores that dimension.
+1-2 minutes.
 Email me an audio recording and a brief description.
 Could be low-tech/no-tech.

 (additional assignment to start learning a little Javascript for people with no JS experience)